foundation/inky-rb/README.md

 ## Getting Started

-Add the following gems to your Gemfile, then run `bundle install`:
+Add the following gems to your Gemfile:

 ```ruby
 gem 'inky-rb', require: 'inky'